100percentBAKA/100percentBAKA/README.md

 ## About me

-### ✨ Currently learning progressive web applications, electronJS and react native
+### ✨ Currently learning progressive web applications and react native

 ### 🎯 Goals: Hustle to get into 0.1%